tellmewhy12/vscode-fileBG/README.md

 After configuring reload the JS again. (<kbd>Ctrl</kbd>+<kbd>P</kbd> -> Reload Custom CSS and JS, click Restart)

 ### Finally
-Finally, have fun!
-The possibilities for theming are endless and your imagination is the only border!
-If you have a nice combination you can gladly showcase it!
+Finally, have fun, there are many possibilities for theming, and if you find something nice or any bugs I'll be thankful if you can share them in the issues tab.